 To muddy death.

-Ophelia’s death has been praised as one of the most poetically written death scenes in the history of literature.
-But the episode itself is not usually seen in theatres, as in Shakespeare’s text it exists only in Queen Gertrude’s description.
+Ophelia’s death is often celebrated as one of the most beautifully composed death scenes in the annals of literature.
+Strangely, it is rarely depicted in theatrical adaptations since, in Shakespeare’s text, it solely exists in Queen Gertrude’s retelling.

-In the play, everything took place in Denmark, but of course, the landscape from the painting has come to be seen as quintessentially English.
-Ophelia was painted along the banks of the Hogsmill River in Surrey, near Tolworth, Greater London.
-The flowers shown floating on the river were chosen to correspond with Shakespeare’s description of Ophelia’s garland but they also carry a symbolic meaning.
-The prominent red poppy—not mentioned in Shakespeare’s description of the scene—represents sleep and death.
-Daisies represent innocence and pansies love in vain.
-The painting is known for its very close depiction of the detailed flora of the river.
+While the play’s setting is in Denmark, the landscape portrayed in the painting has unmistakably become emblematic of England.
+The artwork featuring Ophelia was created along the banks of the Hogsmill River in Surrey, near Tolworth, Greater London.
+The selection of flowers floating on the river was meticulously chosen to align with Shakespeare’s description of Ophelia’s garland, and each flower carries its own symbolic significance.
+The prominent red poppy, although not originally mentioned in Shakespeare’s depiction, symbolizes sleep and death, while daisies signify innocence and pansies represent love in vain.
+The painting is renowned for its meticulous representation of the river’s intricate flora.